Eugene C. Eppley: Personal life and death

+Eppley died in his suite at the Sheraton-Fontenelle on October 14, 1958.
+He had been ill for about two years, and had suffered a stroke sometime before his death.
+The Omaha World-Herald editorialized that the "veteran hotel man was a lonely individual.
+He had no family and while for many years he led an active social life, he had few intimates."
+Nevertheless, it concluded that Omahans "will remember him as a generous man who tried to ease the lot of the poor, and who gave a great deal of his wealth to education."
+His biographer summed up:

 "He fought hard and held his own... and success was prompted by the love of the game.
 He was acquisitive and altruistic, proud and modest, but beneath it all humble and compassionate.
 His life seemed a struggle to keep his soft side from showing.
 He taught and inspired and disciplined... but exacted more of himself than any other.
 He was an organizer, leader, teacher, fighter, talker and giver.
 All of his facets added up to a rather heroic figure."

 Philanthropy

 Eppley was a renowned philanthropist, who gave primarily to educational, civic and medical research causes in the Midwestern United States and especially in Omaha.
-He was active in Omaha's social club Knights of Ak-Sar-Ben, which supported local philanthropy and was elected the King of the Court of Ak-Sar-Ben in 1932.

 In an unusual event, in 1955 Eppley through his hotel company donated food to the nuclear test experiment conducted with civilian witnesses, known as Operation Cue.
 His and other private efforts were meant to demonstrate the ability of companies to ship and distribute food for "survivors" of a nuclear blast.
 Many witnesses were involved with civil defense organizations.